 - Roadmap – What future features are they incorporating into their API and what are the expected delivery schedules?

 - Integrations – What productized integrations have they developed or that third-parties have developed?
 Sometimes, companies can forego internal development on features when another productized integration already exists and is being supported.

-The key to these questions is that integration ‘marries' you to the platform.
-You don't want to marry someone without getting to know as much as you can about them, do you?
-This is just what happens when folks buy a platform without knowledge of their integration capabilities.
+The key to these questions is that integration ‘marries’ you to the platform.
+You don’t want to marry someone without getting to know as much as you can about them, do you?
+This is just what happens when folks buy a platform without knowledge of its integration capabilities.